Memory of Touch: Chapter I

 Curator: Tevž Logar

-Memory of Touch unfolds in a time that rewards control, certainty, conflict, and immaculate surfaces—a cultural landscape that celebrates efficiency and visibility while concealing what is unguarded, tentative, and imperfect.
-Against such imperatives, the exhibition offers a quiet counterpoint, turning our gaze toward fragility and vulnerability—not as shortcomings, but as gestures of resilience.
-To be open, to remain permeable in the face of risk, is not weakness; it is a conscious form of presence and action.
-From this sensibility, we enter the collection not as a linear chronology, but as a constellation of moments, impressions, and echoes.
+Memory of Touch, an exhibition unfolding across two successive chapters, is the first major exploration of the Kunsthalle Praha Collection.
+It treats the collection as an open and evolving entity and sets historical, post-war, and contemporary works in dialogue with invited artists from the Czech scene, allowing their ideas and attitudes to open the collection outward and generate new resonances.
+These dialogues are taking place in a time that rewards control, certainty, conflict, and immaculate surfaces – a cultural landscape that celebrates efficiency and visibility while concealing what is unguarded, tentative, and imperfect.
+The exhibition offers a quiet counterpoint to such imperatives, turning our gaze towards fragility and vulnerability – not as shortcomings but as gestures of resilience.
+Being open and remaining exposed to risk is not a weakness; it is a conscious choice to be present.
+From this position of sensitivity, we enter the collection through a non-chronological constellation of moments, impressions, and echoes.

 During the exhibition, visitors will have access to a multilingual audioguide created in collaboration between Kunsthalle Praha and the Cabinet of Wonders platform.